ptorr-msft/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 ## -remarks

+Handles should only be duplicated between two processes at the same privilege level (for example, between two processes running as the same user).
+Duplicating handles across privilege levels (for example, from a regular user to a service account) can cause security issues and should be avoided unless the implications are fully understood.
+Objects created with a default security descriptor will prevent duplication across privilege levels.
+For more information, see
+<a href="https://docs.microsoft.com/windows/desktop/ProcThread/process-security-and-access-rights">Process Security and Access Rights</a>.

+A more reliable, secure way to share object handles across processes is to use RPC and apply the **[system_handle]** attribute on the relevant method parameters.
+For more information, see <a href="/windows/win32/midl/system-handle">system_handle attribute</a>.

 The duplicate handle refers to the same object as the original handle.
 Therefore, any changes to the object are reflected through both handles.
 For example, if you duplicate a file handle, the current file position is always the same for both handles.
 For  file handles to have different file positions, use the <a href="https://docs.microsoft.com/windows/desktop/api/fileapi/nf-fileapi-createfilea">CreateFile</a> function to create file handles that share access to the same file.